- Organised group and school visits

 be aware that the water in the lakes and ditches may contain toxic algae

-There are two excellent hides from which you can see a variety of birds including herons, cormorants, coots and great crested grebes.
+There are three excellent hides from which you can see a variety of birds including herons, cormorants, coots and great crested grebes.
 Kingfishers and hobbies can also be seen from here if you are lucky and there is a fantastic bustle of cormorants breeding on the islands opposite the Hayden Hide in the spring!

 Fishing is permitted on Hayling and Rudd Lakes.
 For more details and season tickets, please contact Little Paxton Fisheries c/o Ouse Valley Specialist Angling, Huntingdon Street, St Neots (telephone 01480 386088).